 Saturdays in Northampton:

-Borrow an All Out Adventures cycle and ride on the Northampton Rail Trail!
+On site use of our recumbent trikes available at All Out Adventures in Northampton.
+The Northampton Rail Trail is close by.
 Our staff person will provide the cycle that you need and assist in fitting it to you.
 Otherwise, you will be on your own.
 To participate, you will need to independently or with the assistance of a companion:

 - Transfer on and off the cycle